mindspore-ai/docs/tutorials/application/source_en/cv/shufflenet.md

 ## Model Training and Validation

 The CIFAR-10 dataset is used to pre-train ShuffleNet.
-To test the migration performance of the model on a dataset with a small number of samples but a large size, the flower_photos dataset is used to fine-tune the model.

 ### Preparing and Loading the Training Set